Team Coaching Contract

 - How are team members rewarded?
 Does the team get enough information to do its work?
 Enough training and other resources?
 Appropriate physical space to work?
 Do any of these seem related to the problems you described?
 If so, how?

 - What is the history of the group?
-How has the membership and the leadership changed?
+How have the membership and the leadership changed?

 - How do you think other people in the group would identify the problems and their causes?
 Would others disagree?